nxhieu3102/remote-control/README.md

 -Server returns the message:

-    + 1 : Vector of string that saves the information of running processes
+    + 1 : success or not
+    + 6 : success or not
     + 2 : Vector of string that saves the information of installed programs
     + 3 : Image (file .png, .JPEG, ...)
     + 4 : Every characters on the keyboard from 'start command' to 'end command'